physrisk/website-source/articles/2023/riddler-football-playoff.md

 \\\( \gamma \\\) team's strength are effectively inverted (weaker teams become stronger).

 Feel free to explore the original problem and its generalization!
+This app outputs the current mean strength of the champion (at the top near the iteration number), the teams (and their pairings) from the last playoff and the team strength distribution.

 [html5-interactive width="520" height="295" mode="iframe"
 url="/uploads/models/stats-puzzles/football-playoff/index.html"]

+Note that all team names are generic "Team #XX", where XX indicates the strength of the team: \\\( XX = \left\lceil x\_i \cdot 100 \right\rceil \\\).
+The colors indicate team rank: blue team is always the strongest, then followed by red, green and yellow.
+In the figure champion's strength distribution is shown by dark gray curve.